ztnel/model.io/docs/source/usage.rst

       state.commit(user)

 .. warning::
-   This code block is an example of undefined behaviour.
    The ``User`` model is modified outside the state context and may no longer be up to date.
 Commiting this model to the state may overwrite more recent changes made to the user model.

+To ensure proper resource synchronization perform model checkouts and commits within the same lock context:

 .. code-block:: python